If I Had Legs I'd Kick You: Release

 If I Had Legs I'd Kick You premiered at the Sundance Film Festival on January 24, 2025.
 It had its international premiere in February 2025 at the 75th Berlin International Film Festival in competition for the Golden Bear.
-Rose Byrne won the Silver Bear for Best Leading Performance.
-It will be screened at the 52nd Telluride Film Festival, the 2025 Toronto International Film Festival, the 2025 New York Film Festival, and the 2025 BFI London Film Festival.
-The film was released by A24 on October 10, 2025.
+Byrne won the Silver Bear for Best Leading Performance.
+It screened at the 52nd Telluride Film Festival, the 2025 Toronto International Film Festival, the 2025 New York Film Festival, and the 2025 BFI London Film Festival.
+It was released by A24 on October 10, 2025.

-It will be screened in the 'Best of 2025' section of the 20th Rome Film Festival in October 2025.
+If I Had Legs I'd Kick You also screened in the Best of 2025 section of the 20th Rome Film Festival in October 2025.

+The first physical releases on Blu-ray and DVD were in Canada on December 23, 2025.